vuejs/eslint-plugin-vue/docs/rules/return-in-computed-property.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/return-in-computed-property
-description: enforce that a return statement is present in computed property
+description: enforce that a return statement is present in computed property and function
 since: v3.7.0
 ---
 # vue/return-in-computed-property

-> enforce that a return statement is present in computed property
+> enforce that a return statement is present in computed property and function

 - :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details

-This rule enforces that a `return` statement is present in `computed` properties.
+This rule enforces that a `return` statement is present in `computed` properties and functions.

 <eslint-code-block :rules="{'vue/return-in-computed-property': ['error']}">